duncpro/Jackal/README.md

 CompletableFuture.allOf(u1, u2);
 ```
 ### Sequential Updates
-`SQLStatementBuilder#executeUpdate` is an alternative to the aforementioned method which blocks
+`InterpolatableSQLStatement#executeUpdate` is an alternative to the aforementioned method which blocks
 the current thread until the update has completed.

 ### Queries Using Java 8's Stream
-`SQLStatementBuilder#executeQuery` returns a `Stream` which makes processing result sets much more ergonomic than
+`InterpolatableSQLStatement#executeQuery` returns a `Stream` which makes processing result sets much more ergonomic than
 traditional JDBC.
 This function prefetches all results and closes any resources associated with the query.
 ```java
 final Set<String> firstNames = sql("SELECT first_name FROM person LIMIT 10;")